ArtifactDB/takane/README.md

   IEEE special values like Inf and NaN are allowed.
 - String columns can be represented by any string datatype (fixed or variable, ASCII or UTF-8) at the discretion of the data generator.
   The character encoding specified in the dataset's type should be respected.
-  Strings may be associated with further format constraints based on the `data_frame.columns.format` property, which may be one of the following:
+  Non-missing strings may be associated with further format constraints based on the `data_frame.columns.format` property, which may be one of the following:
     - No format constraints.
     - String must be a `YYYY-MM-DD` date.
     - String must be an Internet date/time complying with the RFC3339 specification.
-  Note that strings equal to the missing value placeholder are not subject to these constraints.

 **For `hdf5_data_frame.version >= 2`:** Each dataset may have a `missing-value-placeholder` attribute, containing a scalar value of the same exact type.
 Any value in the dataset equal to this placeholder should be treated as missing.